 As a trainer of driving instructors I have so often heard how complicated driving instructors can make things.
-Correct education of any subject needs to follow simple methods normally starting with an ‘empirical fact’ this is a proven known fact from maybe an official publication.
-The official publications are ‘The Highway Code’ and ‘Driving The Essential Skills’ to name just two.
+Correct education of any subject needs to follow simple methods normally starting with an ‘empirical fact.’
+This could be a proven fact from an official publication, such as ‘The Highway Code’ and ‘The Official DVSA Guide to Driving: The Essential Skills’ to name just two.
 Using these alongside driving lessons can help learners pass the driving test easily.

 What do I need to learn to pass the driving test easier?

-In my role delivering speed awareness course I come across many people who carry with them so many wrong beliefs such as ‘you’re allowed to do 10mph over the speed limit’ or ‘cars stop quicker now’ and much of this has come from their driving instructors.
-If you take this into your own driving then you might fall foul of the law and you won’t understand why.
-Likewise if your skill is not well practised and maybe you’re a little worried about a skill then of you take this to your driving test you’re going to be nervous and worse still not confident if you pass your driving test.
-So correct knowledge and well-practised skill will help you pass the driving test easier.
+In my role delivering speed awareness courses I come across many people who carry so many wrong ideas like “You’re allowed to do 10mph over the speed limit” or “Cars stop quicker these days.”
+Much of this has come from their driving instructors.
+If you take incorrect knowledge into your own driving then you might fall foul of the law and you won’t understand why.
+Likewise, if your skill is not well practised or maybe you’re a little worried about a particular aspect of driving, then taking this to your driving test will mean you’ll be nervous.
+This will not help you pass your driving test.
+In short, correct knowledge and well-practised skill will help you pass the driving test easier.

-How many lessons to pass the test easier?
+How many lessons should it take to pass?

-Can mum and dad help me pass the test easier
+Can Mum and Dad help me pass the test easier?